tnagler/RcppThread/README.md

 [JSS paper](https://doi.org/10.18637/jss.v097.c01)
 or the [API documentation](https://tnagler.github.io/RcppThread/).

-Since then, the following features have been added:
+Since then, the following **new features** have been added:

-- Free-standing `parallelFor()` and `parallelForEach()` functions now dispatch to a global thread pool that persists for the entire session.
+- Free-standing functions like `parallelFor()` now dispatch to a global thread pool that persists for the entire session.
 This significantly speeds up programs that repeatedly call these functions.

-- Faster runtimes due to a work stealing task queue with lock-free pops (from [quickpool](https://github.com/tnagler/quickpool)).
+- Faster runtimes due to lock-free work stealing queue and loops (from [quickpool](https://github.com/tnagler/quickpool)).

+- Option to resize a thread pool.

 - An R function `RcppThread::detectCores()` to determine the number of (logical) cores on your machine.